wangzhengquan/blog/docs/GDB/gdb demo/gdb demo.md

 ## Informations

-* info breakpoints: Print informations about the breakpoints and watchpoints.
+* `info breakpoints`: Print informations about the breakpoints and watchpoints.
-* info registers: Print values of all registers.
+* `info registers`: Print values of all registers.
-* info args: Print the arguments to the function of the current stack frame.
+* `info args`: Print the arguments to the function of the current stack frame.
-* info display: Print informations about the „displays“.
-* info locals: Print the local variables in the currently selected stack frame.
+* `info locals`: Print the local variables in the currently selected stack frame.
+* `info display`: Print informations about the "displays“.
-* info sharedlibrary: List loaded shared libraries.
+* `info sharedlibrary`: List loaded shared libraries.
-* info signals: List all signals and how they are cur- rently handled.
+* `info signals`: List all signals and how they are cur- rently handled.
-* info threads: List all threads.
+* `info threads`: List all threads.
+* `info frame`:

 ## Disassemble

 Disassemble the current function or given location.

 ```
 disassemble <where>
 ```

 For this demo, I have enter into recur function, then I execute `disassemble`, gdb print out the assembly code of this "recur" function.

 ```